kayleyseow/CS-102/08. Streams/Chapter8Notes.md

 #### Bytes — The Way We View Data
 - A byte on a PC is made up of 8 bits
-- A byta can hold a letter or a small number or any single character
+- A byte can hold a letter or a small number or any single character
   - Even a byte is too small for numbers in some cases
 - A programmer thinks of storage as a long list of bytes
   - Think of it as an `array` of bytes